There are at most finitely many singular moduli that are S-units: -Adic approximation by singular moduli

-\begin{proposition} Let~$f$ be a nonconstant modular function defined over~$\Qalg$, let~$\alpha$ be a value of~$f$ in~$\Qalg$ and let~$\Phi(X, Y)$ be a modular polynomial of~$f$ in~$\Qalg[X, Y]$.
-In the case where~$v$ is a prime number, assume in addition that every root of~$\Phi(X, \alpha)$ is badly approximable in~$\Cv$ by the singular moduli of the $j$\nobreakdash-invariant.
+\begin{proposition} Let~$f$ be a nonconstant modular function defined over~$\Qalg$, let~$\Phi(X, Y)$ be a modular polynomial of~$f$ in~$\Qalg[X, Y]$ and let~$v$ be in~$\VQ$.
+Furthermore, let~$\alpha$ in~$\Qalg$ be a non-cuspidal value of~$f$ if ${v = \infty}$, or such that every root of~$\Phi(X, \alpha)$ is badly approximable in~$\Cv$ by the singular moduli of the $j$\nobreakdash-invariant if~$v$ is a prime number.
 Then, $\alpha$ is badly approximable in~$\Cv$ by the singular moduli of~$f$. \end{proposition}

-Note that by Proposition~\ref{p:omitted-are-approximated}, the hypothesis that~$\alpha$ is a value of~$f$ is necessary if ${v = \infty}$ and superfluous if~$v$ is a prime number.
+In the case where ${v = \infty}$, the hypothesis that~$\alpha$ is a non-cuspidal value of~$f$ is necessary by Proposition~\ref{p:cuspidal-are-approximated}$(i)$.
+In the case where~$v$ is a prime number and~$\alpha$ is an omitted value of~$f$, the hypothesis on~$\alpha$ is automatically satisfied because the polynomial~$\Phi(X, \alpha)$ is constant (Proposition~\ref{p:omitted-and-cuspidal}$(i)$).